 Set up a newsdesk on the kitchen table and plan your newspaper or magazine issue.
 What are your headline/front page stories going to be?
 What pictures will you use?
 What would catch your eye?
 How about creating some funny ads at the back?

-Google Free Easy Tunes for the Guitar and you’ll bring up tons of websites with ideas to get you started.
+Google Free Easy Tunes for Instrument and you’ll bring up tons of websites with ideas to get you started.

 #23.
 Make a Family Tree